 The Solicitors Regulation Authority (SRA) governs solicitors.
 The SRA is an organisation funded by, but wholly independent of, the solicitors’ profession.
 The SRA, bowing to pressure from large commercial organisations, has repeatedly refused demands that legal work should only be carried out by suitably qualified persons with proven expertise in their areas of law.
 Imagine the outcry if the medical profession’s regulators bowed to similar commercial pressure!

-The SRA, again bowing to pressure from large commercial organisations, and again ignoring objections from independent solicitors, now allows arrangements between solicitors and third parties (estate agents, “specialist” or “comparison” websites, financial services salesmen, banks, funeral directors, insurers, etc) involving the payment or receipt of “referral fees” (commissions), even though such arrangements do not benefit the client.
+The SRA, again bowing to pressure from successive governments and large commercial organisations, and again ignoring objections from independent solicitors, now allows arrangements between solicitors and third parties (estate agents, “specialist” or “comparison” websites, financial services salesmen, banks, funeral directors, insurers, etc) involving the payment or receipt of “referral fees” (commissions), even though such arrangements do not benefit the client.

 - restrict clients’ freedom of choice – commercial organisations only recommend those solicitors who are prepared to pay commissions

 - restrict the quality of service given to clients – commercial organisations do not recommend solicitors for their qualifications and expertise, but for their willingness to pay for that recommendation